NicholasBermingham/Persistent_Cup_Length/README.md

 Department of Mathematics, The Ohio State University, US

 To calculate the cup length of a given simplicial complex taking coefficients in Z_2

+This implementation uses the oineus package by Arnur Nigmetov https://github.com/anigmetov/oineus to do its implementation